 If you prefer, teach the child both and see which they excel at.

 Which Is Older Knitting Or Crochet?

-A much older technique, which crochet comes from and is commonly mistaken for crochet, is called Nalebinding.
-But it’s a completely different fiber art.
+A much older technique, often mistaken for crochet, is Nalebinding.
+It’s a different fiber art.

-Which one do you prefer, or if you like both, which one did you learn first?
+Which do you prefer?
+If you like both, which did you learn first?
 Do you combine the two when doing projects?